learn-co-curriculum/java-mod-1-random-class/README.md

 ## `nextBoolean()`

 If we want a random `boolean` value, we can use the `Random` class' method `nextBoolean()` to return a pseudorandom `boolean` value of true or false.
+Pseudorandom means that it is a completely computer-generated random value.
+It isn't truly random since true randomness is generated through a physical variable, like atmospheric noise.
+But pseudorandom is mathematically close enough to emulate a random value for our purposes.
 For example, this could be useful if we want to simulate flipping a coin and knowing if the coin lands on heads or tails.

 ```java
 import java.util.Random;